nothingmn/echomind/README.md

 - Mounts the `model` directory to the download location of the whisper model to avoid repeat downloads
 - Sets environment variables for the input file, prompt file, and config file.

+If your Ollama installation is on the same host, you will want to include `--network host` to the command in order to run the container with the ability to interact with the host's loopback address.

 ### Output Files

 The script will generate the following output files based on the input filename: